Average Median Income/Salary in Singapore by Age, Etc [2026]

 Does this mean that Singaporeans are earning a high income?
 What about the average man on the street?
 Is there income (and wealth) inequality here?

-We set out to find the average (median) income, or salary, in Singapore.
+We aimed to determine the median income or salary in Singapore.
 And we further break it down by age, sex, education, occupation, and industry.
 If you want to check out statistics on household income instead, click here.

 So, if you wish to compare your income with others and see whether it’s good enough, then you should read on!

-(All figures are quoted in Singapore dollars unless otherwise stated; exchange rate of US$1 to S$1.35 was used for any conversions.)
+All figures are in Singapore dollars unless specified otherwise; an exchange rate of US$1 to S$1.30 was applied for conversions.

 Summary of Key Findings